 If you’re anything like me and you try to avoid the height of tourist crowds, you’ll also want to avoid those super hot dry months.

-When Not to Go: If you don’t like monsoon weather and unpredictability of rains and rocky waves canceling your tours, avoid booking El Nido tours from June to October.
+When Not to Go: If you don’t like monsoon weather and the unpredictability of rains and rocky waves canceling your tours, avoid booking El Nido tours from June to October.

 Things to Bring Island Hopping in El Nido